 - Maintain the effectiveness of the controlling processes they have established and foster continous improvement to these processes.

 The internal audit activity is charged with the responsibility for ascertaining that the ongoing processes for controlling operations throughout the University are adequately designed and are functioning in an effective manner.
-Internal auditing is also responsible for reporting to management and the audit committee of the Board of Supervisors on the adequacy and effectiveness of the University's systems of internal control, together with ideas, counsel, and recommendations to improve the systems.
+Internal auditing is also responsible for reporting to management and, where appopriate, to the Board of Supervisors on the adequacy and effectiveness of the University's systems of internal control, together with ideas, counsel, and recommendations to improve the systems.